-Overview InformationApricot kernel is the inner part of the seed of the apricot fruit.
+Overview InformationApricot kernel is the hard stone or pit found inside apricots.
 The kernel is used to produce oil and other chemicals used for medicinal purposes.

 How does it work?Apricot kernel contains a toxic chemical known as amygdalin.
 In the body this chemical is converted to cyanide, which is poisonous.
 There was interest in using apricot kernel to fight cancer because it was thought that amygdalin was taken up first by cancer cells and converted to cyanide.
 It was hoped that the cyanide would harm only the tumor.
 But research has shown that this is not true.
 The amygdalin is actually converted to cyanide in the stomach.
 The cyanide then goes throughout the body, where it can cause serious harm, including death.

-Side Effects & SafetyApricot kernel is LIKELY UNSAFE to take by mouth or to use intravenously (by IV).
+Side Effects & SafetyApricot kernel is LIKELY UNSAFE to take by mouth or as an injection into the veins (by IV).
 It contains a toxic chemical known as amygdalin.
-In the body this chemical is converted to cyanide which can cause serious side effects, including death.
+In the body this chemical is converted to cyanide which can cause serious side effects, including seizures, breathing problems, or even death.

 We currently have no information for APRICOT KERNEL Interactions.